Lattices, injective metrics and the $K(\pi,1)$ conjecture: The affine version of a lattice

 Hence for each $0 \leq i \leq n$, since the sequence $(x_i^k)_{k \in \N}$ has a lower bound, we may define its meet $\sigma_{xy}(n,i)=\bigwedge_{k \geq 0} x_i^k$.
 In fact, the sequence $(x_i^k)_{k \geq 0}$ actually converges to $\sigma_{xy}(n,i)$.
 By continuity of $\sigma$, we deduce that the elements $(\sigma_{xy}(n,i))_{0 \leq i \leq n}$ satisfy the required property.

 \mk

-Remark that~\cite[Theorem 1.4]{basso_bicombings} is stated for a proper metric space, but the properness assumption is only used in~\cite[Lemma~5.2]{basso_bicombings} to prove the elements $\sigma_{xy}(n,i)$, which we obtained using specific properties of $X$.
-Hence~\cite[Theorem 1.4]{basso_bicombings} tells us that $X$ admits a convex, consistent, reversible geodesic bicombing $\tau$.
+Remark that~\cite[Theorem 1.4]{basso_bicombings} is stated for a proper metric space, but the properness assumption is used in precisely two arguments: first in ~\cite[Lemma~5.2]{basso_bicombings} to prove the existence of the elements $\sigma_{xy}(n,i)$, which we obtained using specific properties of $X$.

+Properness of $X$ is used again, although not explicitly stated, in the proof of~\cite[Theorem 1.4]{basso_bicombings} to ensure the pointwise convergence of a sequence of bicombings with respect to some ultrafilter.
+Instead of using ultrafilters to ensure convergence, we will rather use the lower consistency of the bicombing.

 \mk